Passive Behaviour – What Happens When You Stop Living For Yourself

 If you want to start living a more satisfied life, then you have to stop thinking that other people know your needs or know what you’re thinking.
 In most cases, they don’t.
 So, ask if you need something.

-4. Realize that you’re not in charge of how other people behave or feel
+4. Realise that you’re not in charge of how other people behave or feel

 Both passive and aggressive people have this mistaken sense of responsibility.
 Although they react differently, they have this belief that they are responsible for how other people behave or feel.